- Special Sessions

 The California Supreme Court's Annual Workload Statistics for Sept 1, 2011—Aug 31, 2012 is now available.
 The report contains details about the number of opinions filed and overall filings and dispositions.
 (Note: the figures contained in this report are not the same as those contained in the statistics report for the entire branch which are based on the fiscal year.)

 Special Session Held at UC Davis School of Law on Oct 3 (Sep 27, 2012)

 The Kalmanovitz Appellate Courtroom at the University of California at Davis School of Law was filled to capacity on Oct 3 for the Supreme Court of California's special oral argument session.
-The session is available for viewing on The California Channel.
 Case summaries and related information are available here.